studyathome-internationally/rehabilitationstechnik/docs/chapter3.md

   title: List of Abbreviations
 ---

-# Disability as Difference Between Performance and Requirement
+# Disability as a Difference Between Performance and Demands

-Formally, any disability can be seen as a difference between the performance possible for a person and the demands placed on that person by the environment and society.
+Formally, any disability can be seen as a difference between the performance possible for a given person and the demands placed on that person by the environment and the society.
 If the performance is equal to or greater than the demands made, then the person can fulfill a particular function, task, or social role.
 However, if the difference between the performance and the requirement is negative, then the person fails in the task.

 If these are tasks that are considered “normally achievable” by the masses, then the person experiences disability.
 In <<fig:experience-disability>>, this relationship is shown graphically.
 The person shown on the left, with the size of $5$ units (where here body size is to be considered representative of any physical or mental ability of a person), meets the requirements of the environment.
-She can look over a wall, which is also $5$ units high, without any problems.
+One can look across a wall, which is also $5$ units high, without any problems.

 The person shown on the right can only perform to the extent of $3$ units (represented by a body height of $3$ units) and must therefore fail against a “normal height” wall of $5$ units.